 Salt has small-looking particles that have sharp edges.
 This texture of salt is incredibly helpful in scrubbing a stubborn area of dead skin on your body.
+Be careful to use salt as a face scrub.
 This quality of a salt scrub is precisely what makes it desirable for exfoliating one’s feet.
 The soles of your feet in particular have hardened areas that are difficult to exfoliate.
-Salt particles work wonderfully to soften one’s feet and get smooth, soft heels.
+Salt particles work wonderfully well to soften one’s feet and get smooth, soft heels.

 Other than that, salt’s abrasive nature can be good for exfoliating other areas like your elbows and knees too.
 Oh, and if you have issues with dark knees, knuckles, or elbows - salt scrubs can come in handy to brighten the skin around that area by removing dirt and tan.

-To sum up: although salt scrubs should not be used too harshly in other areas of the body, they do an excellent job in softening areas that are difficult to exfoliate normally.
+To sum up: although salt scrubs should not be used too harshly in other areas of the body or as a face scrub, they do an excellent job in softening areas that are difficult to exfoliate normally.

 Excellent Body Scrub

-Many people make it a point to exfoliate their face well, especially the areas near their nose.
+Many people make it a point to use a good face scrub to exfoliate their face well, especially the areas near their nose.
 However, people tend to overlook the importance of exfoliation in all other areas of the body.
 The skin covering these parts may not collect too much dirt if you keep it covered - but it still needs exfoliation to get rid of dead skin cells effectively.

 Salt scrubs are cheap, easily available, and provide excellent results.
-This makes them great for body scrubbing.
-We recommend that if you are somebody who likes using salts as a scrub, use them once a week during your showers.
-This will ensure softer skin in the long run.
+This makes them great as a body scrub.
+We recommend that if you are somebody who likes using salts as a scrub, use them once a week during your showers for a softer skin in the long run.